 BACKGROUND: Why is Tennessee Gravel in Spain???

 In the early 2000s, I did a lot of traveling in Europe.
 I wasn't a cyclist then, but I really enjoyed hiking and swimming - and history.
 The Costa Brava has all of these things in spades, with the crystal clear Mediterranean, an incredible coastal trail system, medieval castles, and ruins that date back to the Romans and Greeks.
 So when I first visited the region in 2002, I was hooked!
 In fact, I loved it so much that I spent several weeks in 2003 hiking the entire length of the Costa Brava, from just north of Barcelona all the way to the French border.
 The plan was to write a guide book on how to reach the tourist-free hidden coves along the coast.
 (Even back then I was mapping routes!)
 Sadly that plan was shelved due to some seismic life changes.
 A few years later I met Celeste and dove headfirst into cycling, eventually quitting my job as a city planner and starting Velo View Bike Tours in 2012, which led to extensive exploration in the U.S. but left no time for Europe.
 Interestingly, while I was becoming obsessed with cycling, so was the Costa Brava.
 Over the 20+ years since I did my hike, the Costa Brava has grown into one of the most sought-after cycling destinations on the planet.
 This amazing confluence of my current passion for cycling with my past love of this coastline made a return to Spain seem like fate!
-So in 2025 Celeste and I traveled to the Costa Brava with an eye to run tours there on an annual basis.
-In 2026 we returned with a few friends and did a test run of the tour to fine-tune the routes and smooth out the logistics.
-And now I'm finally ready to run a proper tour in one of my favorite places in the world - a tour 25 years in the making!
+So in June of 2025 Celeste and I traveled to the Costa Brava with an eye to run tours there on an annual basis.
+While there, we met Lukasz Komar of Tossa Cycling and discovered all of the services and insight he had to offer.
+We returned in December to work with Lukasz to fine-tune the routes and smooth out the logistics, and now we're finally ready to run a proper tour in one of my favorite places in the world - a tour 25 years in the making!